JaagaSustain/jaagasustain.github.io/pages/about.md

   	<img src="{{ site.url }}{{ site.baseurl }}/images/jay.jpg" alt="Jay">
   </div>
   <div class="large-6 columns">
   	<b><a href="">Jay</a></b> helped co-found Jaaga Sustain and brings over 20 years of innovation and technology experience in leadership roles at large multinational companies.
-Jay acts as virtaul-CTO to all incubated ventures and leads product architecture at Jaaga Sustain.
+Jay acts as virtual-CTO to all incubated ventures and leads product architecture at Jaaga Sustain.
   </div>
 </div>
 <br>